2022–23 Texas A&M–Corpus Christi Islanders men's basketball team

 The 2022–23 Texas A&M–Corpus Christi Islanders men's basketball team represent Texas A&M University–Corpus Christi in the 2022–23 NCAA Division I men's basketball season as members of the Southland Conference.
 The Islanders are led by second-year head coach Steve Lutz.
 With the exception of four games at the Dugan Wellness Center, all home games are at American Bank Center.
 Both arenas are located in Corpus Christi, Texas.
-They finished the season 21–10, 14–4 in Southland play to finish in first place.
-As the No. 1 seed, they defeated McNeese and Northwestern State to win the Southland tournament for the second consecutive year.
-They received the conference’s automatic bid to the NCAA tournament, where, as a No. 16 seed in the Southern Region, they defeated Southeast Missouri State in the First Four before falling to overall No. 1 seed Alabama in the First Round.
+They finished the season 24–11, 14–4 in Southland play to win the regular season championship.
+They defeated McNeese and Northwestern State to win the Southland tournament for the second consecutive year.
+As a result, they received the conference’s automatic bid to the NCAA tournament, as a No. 16 seed in the South region.
+In the First Four, they defeated Southeast Missouri State before losing to overall No. 1 seed Alabama in the First Round.